 Besides the cooking times, it is about the same way we make our grilled T-bone steaks.
 It is just one of those no fail preparations.

-Mix the rest of the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
-Give them a quick rub so it is on the meat and not falling off.
+Mix the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
 Let the steaks sit out on the counter for about 20 minutes with the rub on them.
 Keep an eye on your pooch if you have a dog at this point haha!
 Temptation...

 Cooking them on the grill

 I use a gas grill here so my recipes at this time are all cooked with gas.
 I would love to take the time to learn the charcoal grill, but I just haven't got to that yet.
-First I would like to upgrade my current gas grill to an amazing KitchenAid grill I have been eyeballing for a while but haven't committed to spending the amount of money it costs yet.
+We just updated our old grill to a nice Weber grill so we I am playing around with this beauty first.

-My grill is a bit older and flares up more so I cook mine on low and it actually is like cooking it on medium-low to medium.
-You will know your grill better then me so you need to adjust accordingly.
-Also your steaks might be a different thickness so here is a great chart based on the thickness of the steak and I am not affiliated with them just a great chart - Omaha steaks (see notes.)
+When grilling NY strip steaks, it's important to know the cook time for the thickness of the steak you are cooking.
+Your steaks might be a different thickness so here is a great chart based on the thickness of the steak and I am not affiliated with them just a great chart - Omaha steaks (see notes.)

 Heat your grill on high but drop to medium (medium low if your grill flares easily too) just before adding the steaks.
 We cook ours for a slightly longer time on the first side then we flip and cook for a shorter time for medium-rare to medium.
 Well done will need a little more time.